 - and even when faculty members have not negotiated special access terms or permissions with their publishers.

 Translations of this handout

-This handout is also available in Greek (September 2013).
+This handout is also available in Greek (September 2013) and Spanish (January 2014).
 I welcome other translations.